mekatronik-achmadi/md_tutorial/pelatihan/install_python.md

 Its design philosophy emphasizes code readability with the use of significant indentation.

 Python is dynamically-typed and garbage-collected.
 It supports multiple programming paradigms, including structured (particularly procedural), object-oriented and functional programming.
-It is often described as a "batteries included" language due to its comprehensive standard library.

 **NOTES:** Many install process here done in terminal interface requires stable internet connection to check and download required package files.